fandora-network/docs/docs/develop/alchemy.md

 ## Create and Deploy your Smart Contract using Hardhat

-### Step 1: Connect to the Polygon network
+### Step 1: Connect to the fandora network

-There are several ways to make requests to the Polygon PoS chain.
-Rather than running your own node, you will use a free account on Alchemy's developer platform and interact with the Alchemy Polygon PoS API to communicate with the Polygon PoS chain.
+There are several ways to make requests to the fandora PoS chain.
+Rather than running your own node, you will use a free account on Alchemy's developer platform and interact with the Alchemy fandora PoS API to communicate with the fandora PoS chain.
 The platform includes developer tooling to monitor requests and data analytics that demonstrate what happens under the hood during smart contract deployment.
-If you don’t already have an Alchemy account, start by signing up for free [here](https://alchemy.com/?a=polygon-docs).
+If you don’t already have an Alchemy account, start by signing up for free [here](https://alchemy.com/?a=fandora-docs).

 ![img](/img/alchemy/alchemy-dashboard.png)